Rendang Curry- is what?

 - 5 shallots peeled, roughly chopped

 - 1.5 tsp cumin seeds

 - 1 bay leaf

 - 1 large tin of jackfruit 565g

 - 2 plantain green,peeled and cut into 3cm lengths, optional

-1) Grind the wet spices into a paste using a pestal and mortar or small grinder
+- Grind the cumin seeds, peppercorns, salt and wet spices (galangal, turmeric, chilli, ginger, shallots, garlic) into a paste using a pestal and mortar or small grinder

-4) In a large pan, put in the spice paste (don't saute), coconut milk, water, star anise, lime leaves, bay leaf and, if using raw jackfruit, that can go in now.
+- In a large pan, put in the spice paste (don't saute), coconut milk, toasted coconut, water, star anise, lime leaves, bay leaf and, if using raw jackfruit, that can go in now.
 Stir continuously to prevent the coconut milk from splitting until the sauce has reduced by about a third or so.

 - Add the plantain if using and garam masala - continue reducing until about half of the mixture has gone and add the jackfruit.
 Now you can stir only occasionally.
 The coconut milk will split, but at this point, that's what we're looking for.

 - Once the oils have separated out and you have a dry curry - it's ready for serving.
 Just remember to remove the star anise, and all the flavouring leaves.